KirillMcQ/Utils328/README.md

 # Utils 328

-This library provides bare bone utilies to use some key features on the ATmega328P.
+This library provides a set of bare bone utilities to use some key features on the ATmega328P.

 **These libraries are specific to the ATmega328P, and must be modified for use on other processors.**